music-suite/music-suite/docs/src/User-Guide.md

 composer "Anonymous" $ lyricist "Anonymous" $ arranger "Hans" $ seq [c,d,e,c]|/4
 ```

-Some backends may or may not render attribution information, depending on their configuration.
+Some output formats may or may not render attribution information, depending on their configuration.

 ## Key signatures